Carnegie Library Center

-The Carnegie Center is an instructional site of Stockton University.
-Located in Atlantic City, the historic building is at the corner of Pacific Avenue and Martin Luther King Boulevard, one block west of the Boardwalk.
+The Carnegie Center is a former public library in Atlantic City.
+The historic building is at the corner of Pacific Avenue and Martin Luther King Boulevard, one block west of the Boardwalk.
+It served for a period as an instructional site of Stockton University.

 Architecture and history

 The public library was founded in 1903 with overwhelming support of residents, who voted (6,062 for to 30 against) to create it.
 It was originally named the Atlantic City Free Public Library.
 It was one of thirty-six Carnegie libraries built in New Jersey with matching grants by Andrew Carnegie.
-His Carnegie Corporation granted $71,075 to the city on January 22, 1903 for construction.
+His Carnegie Corporation granted $71,075 to the city on January 22, 1903, for construction.
 Work on a $50,000 contract began in September 1903 and was completed in 1904.

 The library was developed by architect Albert Randolph Ross, who also designed the library now used for the Historical Society of Washington, D.C. and the Orange Public Library.
 With the words "Open to All" engraved above its main entrance, the building was dedicated on January 2, 1905.
 Carnegie wrote, “I trust the Library will fulfill its mission in the highest degree, becoming the center of light to all people.”
 Ross used a symmetrical classical style design include central stacks open to the public, natural light in public areas, separate public spaces with specialized materials (rather than one large reading room).
 The building had art gallery, museum, and meeting rooms to promote education through different media as well as books.